InnovativeInventor/outcome-logic-coq/README.md

 to the powerset monad.

-Our main results are in [`theorems.v`](theories/theorems.v), we mechanized the soundness of OL's proof rules, the equivalence of syntactic and semantic outcome triples, as well as the principle of denial.
+Our main results are in [`theorems.v`](theories/theorems.v), we mechanized the soundness of OL's proof rules, semantic falsification, the equivalence of syntactic and semantic outcome triples, as well as the principle of denial.

 We also have an example of our framework in use in [`malloc.v`](examples/malloc.v), where we prove the specificiation of a simple